0xPolygon/polygon-docs/docs/cdk/overview.md

 For example, an FEP attests to the fact that the VM (such as the Polygon zkEVM, Succinct's zkVM, or MoveVM) has executed all state transitions in accordance with the specifications.

 A ZK-powered chain is therefore by definition an FEP chain.

-### Pessimistic proofs

-CDK-built chains that interoperate via the [unified bridge](https://www.notion.so/CDK-Overview-11580500116a80aa8f2ef9565d4e32bf?pvs=21) achieve cross-chain security through the use of *pessimistic proofs*.

-A *pessimistic proof* (PP) is a zero-knowledge proof attesting to the fact that a chain's bridge transitions were properly executed and all withdrawals are collateralized.

-Pessimistic proofs are the best solution to achieving trustless and secure interoperability for any network of [AggLayer-connected CDK chains](https://www.notion.so/CDK-Overview-11580500116a80aa8f2ef9565d4e32bf?pvs=21).

 ## Polygon CDK benefits